 Easy Way to Find the Bus Station?

 You can reach the bus station on foot, by motorbike taxi from Krabi Town, or by Songthaew, local white bus, or taxi from Ao Nang or other areas.

 From Krabi Town travel down Uttaradit Road (River road) away from town toward the mountain you can see down the river.
 At Talad Gaew intersection (with Highway 4) make a left.
 Make the next left and you’ll see the bus station in about 250 meters (273 yards).

 Transportation from Krabi Bus Station to Krabi Town?

 Just hop on a motorbike taxi and for 60 THB you’ll be in Krabi town in 5 minutes.
 You can also take a shared van if you have a lot of luggage.
 Prices for van rides may be 100 to 300 THB to go into town and you may have to wait until other passengers are dropped off at their hotel before you reach yours.

-You can also go from Krabi Bus Station to Ao Nang or other destinations by asking the help desk at the station for help to find transportation to where you’re going.
+You can also go from Krabi Bus Station to Ao Nang or other destinations by asking the help desk at the station for help finding transportation to where you’re going.
 They’ll call someone special if they need to.

 Is the Bus Station Safe to Sleep at Before Your Bus Trip?

 NO. Do not for any reason go to the bus station at night to sleep before an early morning departure on a bus trip.
 The area is not good and there are no police around that area.
-The area has some prostitution places and red light district bars, but these are like the seediest of the seedy and you do not want to be here at night.
+The area has some prostitution places and red-light district bars, but these are the seediest of the seedy and you do not want to be here at night.